tiktok

 Skunks are nocturnal animals and are most active at night.
 They are solitary and prefer to live alone, except during the mating season.
 Skunks are omnivores and feed on various food items, including insects, rodents, fruits, and plants.

 When threatened, skunks use their defensive mechanism by spraying a strong-smelling liquid; the spray is produced in the anal glands that can be detected from a distance of 3 miles.
-Skunk scat is another way to identify their presence.
+Once you learn what does skunk feces look like, you can identify their presence.
 Skunk scat is typically 2-4 inches long and 1/4 to 1/2 inch in diameter.
 It’s usually dark in color and contains undigested food items such as insect exoskeletons or seeds.

 Skunks are not aggressive animals and will only spray as a last resort.
 It’s best to avoid any contact with skunks.
 Also make sure your pets keep away from them.
 If you find a skunk on your property, you should contact a professional wildlife removal service to safely and humanely remove the animal.